When the prodromol symptoms come on… migraine sufferers know that their day is about to get rough.

 - Lights out – You can try covering your eyes if you can’t find a dark room while you wait for your symptoms to settle down.

 Be sure to seek a healthcare professional’s help.
-Our headache specialist can help provide treatment that is drug-free!
+Our headache expert can help provide treatment that is drug-free!

 Dumas, P. and Dumas, P. (2017).
 Five Step Emergency Migraine Treatment Without Meds. [online] Migraine Again.
 Available at: https://migraineagain.com/five-steps-emergency-migraine-treatment/ [Accessed 2 Dec.
 2017].